joeattardi/react-snackbar-alert/README.md

 - `animationTimeout` - The duration of the show and hide animations (overrides the timeout in `SnackbarManager`)
 - `data` - Custom data to use when rendering a custom notification
+- `dismissable` - Whether or not this snackbar can be manually dismissed by the user
 - `message` - The message to display
 - `timeout` - The time before this snackbar is removed (overrides the timeout in `SnackbarManager`)